Voyager-Poland/Voyager.HealthEndpoint/README.md

 The library coperate with the WebApplicationBuilder or HostApplicationBuilder.
 By the default, the hosts contain the required Dependency Injection.

-## 🔧 How configure test health check
+## 🔧 How to configure test health check

 Adding the NuGet to a project: